a-sit-plus/warden-supreme/docs/docs/technical/quirks.md

 ### OS Bugs and Quirks

 #### Bootloader Unlock Destroying Keys
 Many devices **destroy keys** or make attestation impossible after a bootloader unlock.
-There is nothing to be done about this, and even relocking often cannot bring back cryptographic keys sent to nirvana!
+There is nothing to be done about this, and even relocking typically cannot bring back cryptographic keys sent to nirvana!
+Hence, this issue manifests itself **on the client device**.
 While **technically** not a violation of the Android certification requirements, it very much is bad practice at the vendor's end.
 This is especially hard to swallow for device owners, since buying a new device is the only thing that can be done about this.
 Known affected devices: